 The first demonstration showed the use of DXLab to make casual or “rag chew” contacts.
 The emphasis here is on using the Suite to automate station configuration and logging tasks and to provide information to enhance the quality of your contacts.
 This demonstration covers the basics of how the components of the DXLab Suite work together to help you make and log a contact.
 You can view a video of this demo via the following link:

 The next demonstration showed the use of DXLab to find and work DX contacts.
-This demonstration uses more components of the DXLab Suite including the spotting cluster and propagation prediction features.
+This demonstration uses more components of the DXLab Suite, including the spotting cluster and propagation prediction features.
 You can view a video of this demo via the following link:

 DXLab also generates outgoing and return envelopes for your paper QSLs.
 An example is shown above.

-The final demonstration shows how to use DXLab to track your progress towards and apply for operating awards.
+The final demonstration shows how to use DXLab to track your progress toward and apply for operating awards.
 Some of the basics of QSL “aging” are discussed as well.
 You can view a video of this demo via the following link:

 The SpotCollector component of the DXLab Suite is very useful as a cluster monitor.
 It can be configured to alert you via email or text to your mobile when something is on that you need.
 More information on how to use SpotCollector this way can be found here.
-The set of operating awards that DXLab knows about and the features that it provides to manage your progress towards earning and applying for awards are some of the strongest features of the suite.
+The set of operating awards that DXLab knows about and the features that it provides to manage your progress toward earning and applying for awards are some of the strongest features of the suite.
 We have used DXLab to help us to earn many different operating awards.

 The final part of the presentation covers the configuration of the DXLab suite to get it to work with your station.
-Since every station is different, its best to consult the excellent DXLab online help for more information on how to configure the suite.
+Since every station is different, it’s best to consult the excellent DXLab online help for more information on how to configure the suite.

 – Fred (AB1OC)